WHAT DOES A CARPENTER DO?

 - 20 graduation credits

-- 120 hours of work experience
+- approximately 10 days of work experience placements

 - Apprenticeship Technical Training Level 1 Certification